GSTT-CSC/XNAT/docs/SOP-Training.md

 - Have their Information Governance (IG) training up-to-date
 - Access the platform whilst connected to the Trust VPN, i.e. either on a Trust computer on-site or via Citrix

+### Post-training
+Once GSTT XNAT users have undergone the initial training session, they will be provided with a short quiz to test their knowledge.
+The required pass rate is 80% and users are welcome to both re-submit their answers and reach out to an XNAT administrator for more information and/or further training.
+Once an XNAT user has acquired a passing mark, the submitted document forms a part of your training log and should be kept for future reference.

+Additionally, an XNAT administrator will then:
+- Create their XNAT user account and temporary password
+- Provide their GSTT XNAT account username, password, and project scope, i.e. which projects they have access to, via email

 <!-- OVERVIEW -->
 ## Overview
 The training session covers a high-level overview of XNAT, data that can be imported, processed, and exported, data governance, and recommended best practices.
 The training session is delivered virtually over Microsoft Teams, and usually takes around 30 to 60 minutes to complete a walkthrough of the following concepts.